w3c/wai-tutorials/source/forms/examples/password.html.erb.md

 						 b) yellow if the score = 3
 						 c) green if the score = 4

-				 (5) Change the text of the passwort message element accordingly. */ if (pw.score == 0) {
+				 (5) Change the text of the password message element accordingly. */ if (pw.score == 0) {
 				meter.style.backgroundColor = 'red';
 				msg.innerHTML = '<strong>Weak:</strong> Cracked instantly';